openharmony/distributedhardware_device_manager/README.md

 };
 dmClass.publishDeviceDiscovery(info);

-// unPublish device discoveryused with publishDeviceDiscovery). dmClass.unPublishDeviceDiscovery(publishId);
+// unPublish device discovery(used with publishDeviceDiscovery).
+dmClass.unPublishDeviceDiscovery(publishId);

 // Authenticate a device.